pawurb/devloop/README.md

 devloop
 ```

+Remember to run the `devloop` command from the root of your Rails application.

 ## Usage

-While `devloop` command is running it will automatically execute tests related to the recently modified lines of code from `spec/` folder.
+While `devloop` process is running it will automatically execute tests related to the recently modified lines of code from `spec/` folder.

 Devloop will automatically detect if [Spring](https://github.com/rails/spring) is enabled for your Rails app.
 I've observed it reduces time needed to run specs by ~4x.